 - 9.4a.
 Explain why early detection of mental health needs, dementia or learning disability is important (Care Certificate, Standard 9: Awareness of mental health, dementia and learning disability)

 Early detection of a mental health condition, dementia or learning disability can have several benefits:

 - Individuals can get the right information and support – this could include medical professional advice, support groups, counselling and financial help.

 - Individuals can identify and utilise treatments – this can include medication, counselling or Cognitive Behavioural Therapy (CBT).

 - Individuals can plan for the future – advance care planning means an individual can record their wishes whilst they have mental capacity including how they want to be cared for and appointing powers of attorney.

 - There is no more uncertainty – living with symptoms such as memory loss or hallucinations can be upsetting if the cause is unknown but having an accurate diagnosis can help an individual to understand why it is happening and how to move forward.

-When an individual is diagnosed with a mental health condition, dementia or learning disability, it is important that their care and support are assessed using a person-centred approach and any necessary adjustments are made as soon as possible.
+When an individual is diagnosed with a mental health condition, dementia or learning disability, it is important that their care and support are assessed using a person-centred approach and that any necessary adjustments are made as soon as possible.

-For example, an individual that is diagnosed with depression may need their care staff to prompt and encourage them to take their medication and maintain a positive attitude around them to help prevent their mood from becoming low.
+For example, an individual that is diagnosed with depression may need their care staff to prompt and encourage them to take their medication and maintain a positive attitude around them to help prevent their mood from becoming too low.

-An individual diagnosed with dementia may require information about advance care planning and have their wishes for the future recorded whilst they still have the mental capacity to make their own decisions so that their voice will be heard for any future decisions that may need to be made about them.
+An individual diagnosed with dementia may require information about advance care planning and have their wishes for the future recorded whilst they still have the mental capacity to make their own decisions.
+This means that their voice will be heard for any future decisions that may need to be made about them.

-An individual diagnosed with a learning disability may find it useful to learn Makaton to help with communication, which means that their care staff would also need to learn it, too.
+An individual diagnosed with a learning disability may find it useful to learn Makaton to help with communication – their care staff would also need to learn it.